MiDo-kun/Auth0-React/README.md

 Open your web browser and navigate to http://localhost:5173 to view the website.

 You should see the home page of the Auth0 React project.
-You can now start making changes to the project and see the changes reflected in your web browser.## Contributing
+You can now start making changes to the project and see the changes reflected in your web browser.

 ## Contributions